-“Primary care doctors often develop strong relationships with their patients over their many years of caring for the same people and their families,” says Dr. Lisa Doggett, MPH, FAAFP.
-She notes this as one of the biggest rewards of the job.
+“Primary care doctors often develop strong relationships with their patients over their many years of caring for the same people and their families,” says Dr. Lisa Doggett, a family physician.
+She notes that this is one of the biggest rewards of the job.

 “Whenever I think that I have seen it all, a patient will show up proving that I have not.”

 Unlike other specialties that focus on specific organ systems or conditions, primary care medicine addresses health issues of all types.
 Because of this, primary care physicians see almost every type of medical concern.